 For my summer freezer-cooking stock ups I like to keep recipes basic and ones I KNOW my family will eat.
 No point in stocking my freezer with a bunch of new recipes my kiddos won’t touch.
 It’s about making life easier.
 I like easy.

 I also wanted to include breakfast, lunch, and dinner recipes – a little bit of everything.

 These are the recipes I made.
 By the way, you can view this entire menu and print out a grocery list if you use Plan to Eat.
 I have it saved over there too.

 4 Buffalo chicken dinners (feeds family of 4 each)

-2 Taco meat dinners (feeds family of 4 each and sometimes there are leftovers for a taco pizza)
+2 Crockpot Taco Meat dinners (feeds family of 4 each and sometimes there are leftovers for a taco pizza)

-2 Hamburger mac n cheese dinners (feeds family of 4 each)
+2 cheeseburger macaroni bakedinners (feeds family of 4 each)

 When it’s all added up you get about 112 meals.
 These meals should last most of the summer.
 Of course, we will still eat other meals and snacks too.
 Also, I might do another stock up part 2.
 I will keep you posted.

 Now let’s go through the process so you can see how I did this.